Developed through NFACC

 - Working toward continual improvement

-“Harvesting ideas and building consensus through a multi-stakeholder approach is the backbone of our process.
-The Public Comment Period is a vital component.
-We encourage participation by anyone with an interest in farm animal care because this ultimately supports a robust process and helps make the Codes the best they can be.” – Jackie Wepruk, General Manager of NFACC
+Building consensus through a multi-stakeholder approach is the backbone of the Code development process and the Public Comment Period is a vital component.
+Participation is encouraged because this ultimately supports a robust process and helps make the Codes the best they can be.

 Viewpoints from a broad range of stakeholders play an important role in the development of Codes of Practice for the care and handling of farm animals